 AIANTA’s 22nd annual American Indian Tourism Conference was also the association’s first-ever virtual conference.
-Thanks in part to NATIVE Act funding, the conference featured free registration for all tourism professionals, and subsequently attracted 800 attendees.
+Thanks in part to NATIVE Act funding, the conference featured free registration for all tourism professionals, and subsequently attracted 800 registrants.

-The conference welcomed an all star line up of keynote speakers and more than 50 panelists, representing tribal tourism entities and other hospitality organizations around the country, who provided expert-level training and networking opportunities.
+The conference welcomed an all-star line up of keynote speakers and more than 50 panelists, representing tribal tourism entities and other hospitality organizations around the country, who provided expert-level training and networking opportunities.

 Regional Speaking Engagements